DCAA compliance: Key insights into DCAA compliance requirements

 1. Forward Pricing

-Forward pricing audits are generally completed before contract award where DCAA evaluates a contractor’s estimate of its proposed cost to provide goods or services to the government.
-Forward pricing includes demand work—proposal audits, forward pricing rates, and estimating system audits.
+Forward pricing audits are typically completed before a contract award, where DCAA evaluates a contractor's estimate of proposed costs to provide goods or services to the government, ensuring DCAA compliance.
+These forward pricing audits include demand work such as proposal audits, forward pricing rates, and estimating system audits, all critical components in meeting DCAA compliance requirements.

 2. Incurred Cost:

-Based on the findings of such an audit, DCAA expresses an opinion as to whether the costs are allowable, reasonable, and allocable to the contracts performed that year, based on government accounting and acquisition provisions.
+Incurred cost audits assess the accuracy of a contractor’s annual allowable cost representations, ensuring compliance with DCAA standards.
+Based on the findings of these audits, DCAA expresses an opinion on whether the costs are allowable, reasonable, and allocable to the contracts performed that year, in accordance with government accounting and acquisition provisions.
+These audits are essential for meeting DCAA compliance requirements.

-Read more about the Incurred Cost Submission (ICS) audit and what documentation is required.
+Learn more about the Incurred Cost Submission (ICS) audit and the documentation required to meet DCAA compliance.

 3. Special Audits

-Special audits are largely conducted after contract award.
+Special audits are typically conducted after a contract award to ensure ongoing DCAA compliance.

-Most of the reports in this category are issued in response to requests from contracting officers.
-Special audits are associated primarily with costs arising out of claims and terminations.
+Most reports in this category are issued in response to requests from contracting officers.
+Special audits are primarily focused on costs related to claims and terminations, helping to verify that these costs meet DCAA compliance requirements.

 4. Other Audits

-Other audits can be requested by a contracting officer or initiated by DCAA.
+Other audits can be requested by a contracting officer or initiated by DCAA to ensure DCAA compliance.

-These audits focus on adequacy of the contractor’s Cost Accounting Standards (CAS) Disclosure Statement, compliance with cost accounting standards, review of contractor business systems, or compliance with the Truth in Negotiations Act (TINA).
+These audits focus on the adequacy of the contractor’s CAS Disclosure Statement, compliance with cost accounting standards, review of contractor business systems, or compliance with the Truth in Negotiations Act (TINA), all of which are essential for meeting DCAA compliance requirements

-If an audit is in my future, DCAA or otherwise, what should I look for in a cost accounting system?
+If an audit is in my future, DCAA or otherwise, what should I look for in an accounting system to help maintain DCAA compliance?

-DCAA compliance requires that your accounting and related business processes which collectively include policies, manual procedures and tools be compliant.
-Software alone is not audited for DCAA compliance or certified, nor approved as DCAA compliant.
+DCAA compliance requires that your accounting and related business processes, including policies, manual procedures, and tools, be fully compliant.
+Software alone is not audited or certified for DCAA compliance, nor is it approved as DCAA compliant.

-However, Unanet software has been reviewed by DCAA auditors at more than 2400 customer sites and, along with the customer policies and procedures, approved as supporting DCAA requirements.
+However, Unanet software has been reviewed by DCAA auditors at over 2,400 customer sites and has been approved as supporting DCAA compliance requirements.

-DCAA compliance should be a result and a state, not a project of its own.
+DCAA compliance should be an ongoing result and a state of readiness, not a one-time project.

-Unanet is a well-designed system with features to enforce the GovCon rules and automate the GovCon specific processes (like calculation and application of indirect rates and project-based billing and reporting) can accomplish just that.
+Unanet is a well-designed system with features specifically created to enforce GovCon rules and automate GovCon-specific processes.
+This includes the calculation and application of indirect rates, project-based billing, and reporting — all of which help ensure DCAA compliance.

 Posting revenue by type of contract saves time so that financial periods can be closed quickly and efficiently.
 We know that everything is closed on time and correctly.
 Unanet shone during our DCAA audit.